Mapping for Researchers

 Map created with CartoDB illustrating the development of written constitutions around the world.
 See the interactive version here

 CartoDB.
 It’s an impressively easy to use map visualisation platform.
 Upload your data in a spreadsheet, georeference it if needed, then start producing all sorts of different map based visualisations.
-You can manage your data directly online, and there’s an API to build powerful web applications if you want to go even further.
+You can manage your data directly online and can add features such as lines and polygons to your map.
 Best of all, you can embed your visualisations anywhere, making them perfect to include in websites, conference presentations and teaching materials.

 Steve Bennett and Fiona Tweedie from ITS Research are running a morning workshop to introduce researchers to using CartoDB to illustrate their research findings.